 Genetics will become an important national security issue between the United States and China

 When I first started writing Genesis Code five years ago, it was just a thought experiment, given what I knew about China.
 If these technologies were available, how would China think about them?
-China is a country that is very comfortable with population engineering (the one-child policy), environmental engineering (Three gorges Dam, South-North water diversion project), and taking children away from parents so they can become champions of and bring glory to the state (Olympic sports schools).
+China is a country that is very comfortable with population engineering (the one-child policy), environmental engineering (Three gorges Dam, the South-North water diversion project), and taking children away from parents so they can become champions of and bring glory to the state (Olympic sports schools).

 I wondered if a society comfortable with those things could use genetic engineering to make their population more globally competitive, would they do it?
 Over the course of the time I was writing the book, lots of new information came out about the genetics programs within China.
 I’ve been focused on BGI Shenzhen’s Cognitive Genomics Initiative in particular.
 They’re analyzing the genomes of geniuses around the world to see if they can find the genetic fingerprint of genius.
 Their plan is to see whether you can pre-select (as early stage embryos) the smartest kids to be born.